ibm-cloud-docs/virtual-servers/vsi_about_suspend.md

 ## Next steps
 {: #next-steps-suspend-billing}

-After you provision a virtual server that supports suspend billing, you can begin to suspend and resume billing on the device.
+After you provision a virtual server that supports suspend billing, you can start suspend and resume billing on the device.

 When billing is suspended on a virtual server instance, you can't complete all of the same actions on the instance until you resume billing for the device.
-You can view whether your device is stopped, as well as the relevant date when the status changed, through the {{site.data.keyword.slapi_short}} or by accessing the Device details page in the {{site.data.keyword.slportal}}.
+You can view whether your device is stopped, and the relevant date when the status changed, through the {{site.data.keyword.slapi_short}} or by accessing the **Device details** page in the {{site.data.keyword.slportal}}.

 To suspend billing on a virtual server instance, power off the virtual server.
 For more information, see [Managing virtual servers](/docs/virtual-servers?topic=virtual-servers-managing-virtual-servers).